GMMan/dengo-plug-and-play-chimes-patch/README.md

 least 2GB free on the USB flash drive for a backup.

 The USB OTG hub I use can be found [here](https://www.amazon.ca/gp/product/B07BDJN76M).
+You can also use an angle adapter instead of a hub, but I find the quality inconsistent, meaning that sometimes it may not make contact properly and cause issues.

 Usage
 -----
 1. From your Densha de Go!
 Final installation, copy all files in `cddata\dengo\Chime` to the `Chime` folder here.
 2. Prepare a USB drive by formatting it to FAT32.
+Make sure that there is a partition table present, and the FAT32 partition is the first one, as the factory script specifically looks at the first partition.
 Please search online if you need instructions on how to do this.
 3. Copy all of the files in this repository (including the `Chime` folder you just put some files into) into the root of your USB drive.
 Eject the USB drive from your computer after it is finished copying.